 - Voice shopping is set to jump to $40 billion in 2022, up from $2 billion today

-Overall, people are expecting to be using voice search far more in the future:
+Overall, people expect to be using voice search far more in the future:

-Voice search plays an important role in providing all the relevant information people are searching for through audio content.
-AI is getting smarter and the number of errors made by voice assistants like Alexa, Siri and Google has reduced.
+Voice search plays an important role in providing all the relevant information that people are searching for through audio content.
+AI is getting smarter and the number of errors made by voice assistants like Alexa, Siri and Google has reduced greatly.

-Many brands have included voice search in their digital marketing strategies to deliver value-based content effectively to their customers, such as:
+Many brands are already including voice search in their digital marketing strategies to deliver value-based content effectively to their customers: